datacamp-content/courses-introduction-to-shell/chapter4.md

 -rw-r--r--  1 repl  staff  497 18 Aug 09:27 winter.csv
 ```

-which shows that the files are owned by a user named `repl` in a group named `staff`,
-that they range in size from 399 to 497 bytes,
-that they were last modified on August 18 at 9:27 in the morning,
-and that each file can be read and written by their owner (the first `rw-`),
+which shows that each file can be read and written by their owner (the first `rw-`),
 read by other people in the `staff` group (`r--`),
 and also read by everyone else on the machine (`r--`).